 Fun Icebreaker Games 😹

-Humor connects people.
-These fun icebreaker games are easy to play, fit almost any occasion, and are guaranteed to make you laugh.
+The following 6 fun icebreaker games are easy to play, fit almost any occasion, and are guaranteed to make you laugh!
+Have fun!

 The Toilet Paper Game is as fun as it sounds.
-In this fun game, you playfully get to know facts about your fellow human beings, depending on how much toilet paper they use.
+In this fun icebreaker activity, you playfully get to know facts about your fellow human beings, depending on how much toilet paper they use.
 Sounds confusing?
 Don’t worry.
 It’s actually quite easy.
 Here’s how it works:

 All players line up in a circle.
 Then you pass on the toilet paper roll from person to person.
 Everyone has to tear down as much toilet paper as they usually need to wipe.
 In the end, each player must disclose one fact about him/herself for each sheet of toilet paper in his/her hand.